 Bachelor Party

 It’s interesting that just a little over three months ago we were reviewing Splash with Tom Hanks, and here we are with a second film with him already.
-35 years and the man is still going with Toy Story 4 currently in theaters.
+Apparently, he had decided to strike while the iron was hot, and he’s still going.

 Bachelor Party won’t change your life, but if you’re looking for a slice of 1980s cinema, you could do worse.
 And, by the way, the clothes are so 1980s that it almost feels like something done today to make fun of the decade.